 - the Transatlantic Trade and Investment Partnership (TTIP) with the US; and

 - the Trade in Services Agreement (TiSA).

 Under these treaties, health services are treated as things to be bought, sold and profited from.
-These agreements are largely negotiated in secret until they are close to being agreed (although there have been numerous leaks during negotiations).
-Whether from leaks or the publishing of texts by the EU in the later stages of negotiations it’s become clear that, despite reassurances from the European Commission and the UK government, these deals can have disastrous consequences for the NHS.
+The deals are largely negotiated in secret until they are close to being agreed.
+But it’s clear from leaks or the texts published by the EU in later stages of negotiations that, despite reassurances from the European Commission and the UK government, these deals can have disastrous consequences for the NHS.

 The vote for Brexit means that there is now considerable uncertainty about what these deals will mean for the UK.
 For example, CETA has been signed by the European Parliament and is being provisionally implemented before it’s finally ratified by EU member states, which may happen before the UK leaves the EU.
 This means we are likely to be subject to some of the treaty’s measures for some years to come.
 In any event, it seems likely that treaties like CETA will form the template for deals that the UK wants to negotiate with the EU or other major economies after Brexit.